 We use a third party provider, Hootsuite to manage our social media interactions.

 If you send us a private or direct message via social media the message will be stored by Hootsuite.
-It will not be shared with any other organisations.
+It will not be shared with any other organizations.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.